wiresong/sonica/README.md

 | EnableDiagnostics | If sounds for errors, warnings, etc. will play |
 | enablePanning | If the cursor will pan when you move/type |

+## Credits
+Credit goes to [Austin Hicks](https://github.com/ahicks92) for the initial idea.
+The sounds used in the extension come from [this pack on Freesound](https://freesound.org/people/ironcross32/packs/32802/)